 - Birch bias, packet of 5 metres, is $5.00 at my local Spotlight Store.

-- After accounting for the cost of the fabric used for stabilising, the cost per metre increases from .15 cents to .18 cents (one layer to stabilise) or .21 cents (two layers).
+- After accounting for the cost of the fabric used for stabilizing, the cost per metre increases from .15 cents to .18 cents (one layer to stabilize) or .21 cents (two layers).
 Still much cheaper than $1.00.

 - Draw a square based on the selvedge, mine is about 3 inches.
 (It you don’t have a piece of fabric with the selvedge attached, just make sure you start off with a right angle, as shown by the yellow arrow).